facebook

 A rocking chair (aka rocker) features two curved bands instead of legs, providing a back-and-forth rocking motion.
 This type of chair usually features a wood frame, but rockers come in several styles, and some rocking chairs can fold.
 You'll also find gliders, which provide a smoother front-to-back motion and come in a broader range of styles — some gliders come with a gliding ottoman set to put your feet up on.

 How it's used: According to Heather Mastrangeli, a rocking chair is a good option for adding visual interest and a completely different type of seat to a living room.
-In addition, gliders are popular in nurseries and with parents raising small children, as they're typically quieter and smoother than traditional rockers.
+Gliders are also popular in nurseries and with parents raising small children, as they're typically quieter and smoother than traditional rockers.

 7. Chair-and-a-Half

-Not quite a sofa, not quite a chair, the aptly-monikered 'chair-and-a-half' is the ideal middle-ground solution for homes that are light on space.
+Not quite a sofa, not quite a chair, the aptly named 'chair-and-a-half' is the ideal middle-ground solution for homes that are light on space.
 It's an oversized armchair wider than the average chair but slightly smaller than a traditional loveseat.
-These chairs are excellent for adding extra space to curl up in the living room and can serve as a secondary sofa in small spaces.
+It is an amazing choice for adding extra space to curl up in the living room and can serve as a secondary sofa in small spaces.

 8. Barrel Chair